THUNLP-MT/Brote/README.md

 #### 1.1 Data for pretraining.

-We create a dataset of 56k fewshot data samples, resulting in 191k training instances (one image per instance).
+We create a dataset of 56k fewshot data samples (each data sample contains one or multiple images), resulting in 191k training instances (one image per instance).
 These instances are supposed to contain question-aware and cross-image information.
 The data construction pipeline is illustrated in the following figure.

+Please download our pretraining dataset from the ModelScope [link](https://www.modelscope.cn/datasets/wphoebe/Brote-pretrain/files).

+  - We are uploading the data recently (probably taking a few days).
+  - A Huggingface link to the data will be available soon.

 <img src="./figures/pretrain_data.png" alt="Image" width="400">

-~~If you want plan to try our constructed pretraining data, please create an issue here.
-We will contact you ASAP.~~

-The pretraining data will be available by the end of this week (08 Dec).

 #### 1.2 Data for finetuning.